NicolasBrg/TweeterUnfollow/README.md

 # Script
 ## Search Function
-Main function of the script, this one will detect the first valid "Followed user", next it will click on it call UnFollow Function, then the GetMaxParent Function that will return the container of the concerned user to hide him.
+Main function of the script, this one will detect the first valid "Followed user", then it will click on it call UnFollow Function, then the GetMaxParent Function that will return the container of the concerned user to hide him.

 ```Javascript
 function search(){